ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### tkinter

 The oldest GUI interface for Python is [tkinter](https://docs.python.org/3/library/tkinter.html), which usually comes bundled with Python, though you still have to install `python3-tk`.
-The widgets are somewhat limited.
+You can specify the GUI you're building by hand in Python, or use the [Python Automatic GUI Generator](http://page.sourceforge.net/) (PAGE).

+The widgets provided by `tkinter` are adequate for most purposes.
+I created two text fields to display the old and new file names.

 Event-handling is accomplished using the widgets' `validation` mechanism, which sadly is rather [poorly documented](https://stackoverflow.com/questions/4140437/interactively-validating-entry-widget-content-in-tkinter).
 Drag-and-drop support is [spotty](https://docs.python.org/3.9/library/tkinter.dnd.html).

 ### PyQt

 The newest interface is [PyQt](https://wiki.python.org/moin/PyQt), the Python bindings to [Qt](https://www.qt.io/), another C++ cross-platform library.
-Like any GUI framework, you can specify the GUI you're building by hand in Python, but this gets increasingly tedious.
-Instead, Qt comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a graphical layout application to build your GUI.
+Qt also comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a graphical layout tool to build your GUI, but it's certainly possible to create simple applications without it, as you can see in my [repository](https://github.com/ptvan/batchRenamer).

 Being more modern, PyQt has more widgets, most notably `table`, which allow a spreadsheet-like layout.
-I used this to show the old and new file names side-by-side.
+I used this to show the old and new file names side-by-side instead of two separate text fields in the `tkinter` version of the app.

-It was fairly straightforward to develop my batch file renamer in PyQt even without using Qt Designer as you can see in my [repository](https://github.com/ptvan/batchRenamer).
+It was fairly straightforward to develop my batch file renamer in PyQt even without using Qt Designer a